 Who wants to travel to Tonga?
 These travel tips will show you all you need to know before booking your trip to Tonga.

-Flights to Tonga from New Zealand are very affordable (You can find specials for less than $150 USD), however internal flights within Tonga are expensive.
+Flights to Tonga from New Zealand are very affordable, however, internal flights within Tonga are expensive.

 Island Groups of Tonga

 The Tongan Islands are divided into four island groups.

 This is the island where the capital, Nuku’alofa, and international airport are located.
 Nuku’alofa is the equivalent of a very small town.
 This island is mainly considered a jumping-off point for reaching other places in Tonga.
 If you want great beaches without taking additional internal flights then Rarotonga in the Cook Islands would be a better option instead of Tonga.

 This is where I went, in addition to spending a few days in Nuku’alofa.
 The flight to Ha’apai takes around 40 minutes.
 The cost was the same as what my international flight to Tonga cost.
 I traveled on a 6 seater plane and sat directly behind the pilot.
 My only co-passengers were a catholic sister and a teenage girl.
 Flights go most days with no flights allowed to operate on Sundays in Tonga.
 The flight schedule changes frequently so don’t book interisland travel the same day as your domestic flight.